GlacioHack/xdem/docs/source/install_xdem.rst

 Installing for contributors
 ---------------------------
-Recommended: Use conda for depencency solving.
+Recommended: Use conda for dependency solving.

 .. code-block:: shell